 Managing health and safety, identifying and controlling hazards and complying with legal requirements is increasingly complex, and the costs of workplace accidents can be enormous.
 Failing to comply with OHS legal requirements can not only increase your company’s exposure to the risk of accidents, but can result in citations, crippling fines and even prosecution.
 In 2012, WorkSafeBC imposed 260 penalties, totaling $2.9 million against employers for violations of the Occupational Health and Safety Regulation and the Workers Compensation Act.

-As a qualified OHS professional, I can help you assess your workplace hazards and implement controls and procedures to control the risks.
+As a qualified OHS professional, Peter can help you assess your workplace hazards and implement controls and procedures to control the risks.
 You can’t afford not to.

 Confined spaces are common in many workplaces, and millions of Canadians enter them routinely as part of their work.
 When they do, the result can be disaster if the work is not properly managed.
 In BC alone, 18 workers died between 1989 and 2004 while working in confined spaces; five of them were would-be rescuers.
 In a recent example where three workers died and two more suffered severe and permanent brain damage, fines totaled $350,000.

 Confined space accidents can be prevented.
 The key is a confined space management system.
 WorkSafeBC requires that every employer must prepare and implement a written confined space entry program before a worker enters a confined space.
 Failure to do so can not only lead to serious injury or death, but can also result in substantial fines or even prosecution.
-The program must be prepared by a qualified person with experience and with professional qualifications that include CIH (Certified Industrial Hygienist) and CRSP (Canadian Registered Safety Professional).
+The program must be prepared by a qualified person with experience and with professional qualifications that include CIH (Certified Industrial Hygienist 1992-2018) and CRSP (Canadian Registered Safety Professional 2007-2015).
 Those qualifications are not easy to come by.

-Representing WorkSafeBC, I helped create Canada’s first confined space standard - CSA Standard Z1006 (Management of Work in Confined Spaces).
-As a seasoned OHS professional with CIH and CRSP qualifications, I can help your company prepare and implement a comprehensive written confined space entry program that complies with WorkSafeBC requirements, and with CSA Z1006.
+Representing WorkSafeBC, Peter helped create Canada’s first confined space standard - CSA Standard Z1006 (Management of Work in Confined Spaces).
+As a seasoned OHS professional with CIH (1992-2018) and CRSP (2007-2015) qualifications, I can help your company prepare and implement a comprehensive written confined space entry program that complies with WorkSafeBC requirements, and with CSA Z1006.

 When work conditions involve harmful air contaminants, the best solution is to engineer the problem out.
 Sometimes though, exposure to airborne hazards can’t be avoided, and the only effective way to control the risk is respiratory protection.
 But it’s not that simple.
 Investing in the wrong type of respirator or using or maintaining it improperly will be a zero return on investment with no impact on risk control.